josephmoresena/Rxmxnx.JNetInterface/package/Rxmxnx.JNetInterface.Core/PACKAGE.md

 APIs are restricted to prevent unauthorized access to sensitive and critical parts.
 Currently only `Rxmxnx.JNetInterface`, which implements interoperability between .NET and the JVM, has access to these restricted APIs.

+## JNI Proxies

+`Rxmxnx.JNetInterface.Core` includes some types that enable the implementation of unit tests without requiring a JVM.